Food waste in the United Kingdom: Late 20th century

-By the late-1990s, things had worsened, and the food manufacturing sector was estimated to be generating over 8,000,000 tonnes of food waste annually.
-A documentary in 1998 revealed tonnes of edible food being discarded at a Tesco store, provoking a renewed response on the issue of food waste.
+Early 21st century

 In 2000, the UK Government created the Waste & Resources Action Programme (WRAP), a government-funded, not-for-profit company that advises on how to reduce waste and use resources efficiently.
 In 2007, WRAP launched the "Love Food, Hate Waste" campaign and returned food waste to the forefront of the news and public agenda.
 Two years later, the "Love Food, Hate Waste" campaign claimed to have prevented 137,000 tonnes of waste being sent to landfill and saved £300,000,000.

 In 2005, facing "limited information about the amounts and types of food waste produced", WRAP launched a "major research programme" which would lead to the publishing of "The food we waste report" on 8 May 2008.
 Believed at the time to be "the first of its kind in the world", the report interviewed 2,175 householders and collected waste from 2,138 of them.

-Since the developments of 2007-08, food waste has continued to be a subject of attention, discussed in almost every major UK newspaper, often with issues such as climate change and famine in African nations.
+Since the developments of 2007–08, food waste has continued to be a subject of attention, discussed in almost every major UK newspaper, often with issues such as climate change and famine in African nations.
 To reduce the impact of the aforementioned, food waste has been among the topics of discussion at recent International Summits; food waste was debated during the 34th G8 summit in Hokkaidō, Japan, as part of the discussion on the 2007–2008 world food price crisis.

-In June 2009, then-Environment Secretary Hilary Benn announced the "War on waste", new government plans aimed at reducing Britain's food waste.
-Planned is the removal of "best before" labels and the limiting of "sell by" labels on foods.
+In June 2009, Environment Secretary Hilary Benn announced the "War on waste", new government plans aimed at reducing Britain's food waste.
+It was planned to remove "best before" labels and limit the "sell by" labels on foods.
 New food packaging sizes are planned to be introduced, coming as EU rules on packaging sizes are lifted and people are increasingly living alone.
-Five flagship anaerobic digestion plants that will demonstrate "cutting-edge technology" are to be built before the end of March 2011; they will together receive a grant of £10,000,000 from WRAP's "Anaerobic Digestion Demonstration Programme".
+Five flagship anaerobic digestion plants with "cutting-edge technology" were to be built before the end of March 2011; they would together receive a grant of £10,000,000 from WRAP's "Anaerobic Digestion Demonstration Programme".
 Liz Goodwin, WRAP Chief Executive Officer, said of the five projects: "These projects are truly ground-breaking.
 Between them, they demonstrate how anaerobic digestion can help the UK efficiently meet the challenges of reducing carbon emissions and improving sustainable food production."

 The UK Government's "Resources and Waste Strategy", published in December 2018, set out current government policy on "how we will preserve our stock of material resources by minimising waste, promoting resource efficiency and moving towards a circular economy".
 In relation to food waste, chapter 5 of the strategy set out objectives to: